gastonmorixe/nestjs-class-validator-error-handler/README.md

 import * as GQL from '@nestjs/graphql'
-import * as mongoose from 'mongoose' import * as V from 'class-validator' import { ValidateSchema } from 'nestjs-class-validator-error-handler'
+import * as mongoose from 'mongoose' import * as V from 'class-validator' import { ValidateSchema, Model } from 'nestjs-class-validator-error-handler'

 @GQL.ObjectType()
 @DB.Schema({